twistlock/authz/README.md

 ## Extending the authorization

-The framework consists of two extendability interfaces, the Authorizer, which handles the authorization flow and the Auditor, which audits the request and response in the authorization flow.
+The framework consists of two extendable interfaces: the Authorizer, which handles the authorization flow; and the Auditor, which audits the request and response in the authorization flow.

 ```go
 // Authorizer handles the authorization of docker requests and responses